Are you an adviser? Go to Unbiased Pro

 by Lisa-Marie Voneshen

-While there are areas in London where you can buy property for as little as £350,000, you’ll need to be a millionaire to live in the most desirable places.
+While there are areas in London where you can buy property for as little as £350,000, you’ll need to have over £1.5 million to live in the most desirable places.

 Where are the most expensive areas to buy in London?

-Below are the priciest places to live in London – but you’ll need to be a millionaire to buy property in these areas.
+Below are the priciest places to live in London – but you’ll need to have over £1.5 million to buy property in these areas.

 AreaAverage asking price